-- All selected alarm event transitions (from inactive to active, from active to acknowledged, from acknowledged to inactive, from active to inactive) appear in the sequence in which they occurred. - Selecting 'Active Transitions Only' displays entries for alarms when made active and hides all acknowledged & inactive transitions.
+- Hiding and displaying log entries does not affect the recording of events in the log. - All selected alarm event transitions (from inactive to active, from active to acknowledged, from acknowledged to inactive, from active to inactive) appear in the sequence in which they occurred. - Selecting 'Active Transitions Only' displays entries for alarms when made active and hides all acknowledged & inactive transitions.

-β larm Ack nowledge 🕨

-Level 1

-ch1.2 Pressure 1

-ch1.3 Total Flow

-ch1.4 Humidity

-ch1.5 Temp

-ch1.6 Alarm

-All
+Alarm Acknowledge Ch1.1 Level 1 ch1.2 Pressure 1 ch1.3 Total Flow ch1.4 Humidity ch1.5 Temp ch1.6 Alarm All